simonwoerpel/runpandarun/README.md

 dataset.publish(df2, name='filtered_for_europe', format='json')
 ```

-For behaviour reasons the `overwrite`-flag must be set explicitly, otherwise it
+For behaviour reasons the `overwrite`-flag must be set explicitly (during
-will raise if a public file already exists.
+function execution or in config, see below), otherwise it will raise if a
+public file already exists.
 To avoid overwriting, set a different name.

 The `publish()` parameters can be set in the config as well, either globally or
 per dataset: